SteelCompendium/compendium/docs/Rules/Chapters/Ancestries.md

 "I'm annoying."

 The elf smiled.
-"He's a troubadour—one of the best."
+"He's a troubadour-one of the best."

 Sir John looked at him, nodded.
 "No lute, I notice.
 And you don't seem the type to sit by the hearth telling stories."